jaredly/reason-language-server/Readme.md

 If that doesn't work, try cleaning built artifacts, with `bsb -clean-world` (or for dune, `dune clean`).
 Then try to build, with `bsb -make-world` (or `dune build @install`) and see if that works.

+If you encounter `Unable to find project root dir` error, check that there are no extra `.merlin` files in other folders than the project root folder.

 ## What about the [ocaml-language-server](https://github.com/freebroccolo/ocaml-language-server/)?

 That project uses [merlin](https://github.com/ocaml/merlin) under the hood, which is a very powerful and well-developed tool for IDE features in OCaml/Reason.